wiflore/ifood-data-business-analyst-test-latam/README.md

 # ifood-data-business-analyst-test-latam

 This case is used for hiring Data Analysts for the iFood Brain team.
-Instructions are in the pdf file. **For Senior Data Scientist application please add the following requirements:**
+Instructions are in the pdf file. **For Data Scientist application please add the following requirements:**

 ## ML model serving
 There are two goals for this exercise.
 The first one is to create an automated ML model training process.
 The second one is to create a Rest API that serves a ML model predictions.